devYashraj/Toolify/README.md

 # Toolify
-A progressive web app for ordering and management of customizable mechanical tools built using MERN stack
+A progressive web app for ordering and management of custom mechanical tools built using MERN stack

 <br>